ratschlab/secedo/README.md

 ```
 The command above will create a pileup for the first chromosome.
 If you ommit the `--chromosome` parameter, the pileup file will contain all chromosomes.

-The pileup files are created in SVC's binary format (extension .bin) and in the `samtools` compatible textual format (extension .txt), which is useful for debugging and manual inspection.
+The pileup files are created in SILVER's binary format (extension .bin) and in the `samtools` compatible textual format (extension .txt), which is useful for debugging and manual inspection.

 ### Clustering and variant calling
 ```